 Funding Opportunity: Emerging technologies core funding

-Related Projects: OpenStudio, Spawn-of-EnergyPlus, Method of Test for Energy Simulation, Lab RFP: Empirical Validation and Uncertainty Characterization, BENEFIT: Hybrid Modeling, BUILD: Grey-Box Models for Hybrid RTUs, SBV: Advanced PCM Model, AIA 2030 Commitment DDx, Scout
+Related Projects: OpenStudio, Spawn-of-EnergyPlus, Method of Test for Energy Simulation, Lab RFP: Empirical Validation and Uncertainty Characterization, AIA 2030 Commitment DDx, Scout

 EnergyPlus™ is DOE’s open-source whole-building energy modeling (BEM) engine, the successor to DOE-2.1E.
 Under development since 1997, EnergyPlus embodies the state-of-the-art in BEM knowledge in a comprehensive and robust engine that is continuously maintained, thoroughly documented and fully supported.
-BTO releases two annual updates to EnergyPlus, one in September and one in March—version, 8.7.0, will be released March 31, 2017.
+BTO releases two annual updates to EnergyPlus, one in October and one in April—version, 9.0.1 was released in October 2018.

 EnergyPlus implements detailed building physics for air, moisture, and heat transfer including treating radiative and convective heat-transfer separately to support modeling of radiant systems and calculation of thermal comfort metrics; calculates lighting, shading, and visual comfort metrics; supports flexible component-level configuration of HVAC, plant, and refrigeration systems; includes a large set of HVAC and plant component models; simulates sub-hourly timesteps to handle fast system dynamics and control strategies; and has a programmable external interface for modeling control sequences and interfacing with other analyses.
 EnergyPlus is tested according to ASHRAE Standard 140 methodology, which is currently being extended with measured data from well-characterized, highly instrumented test facilities.
 In 2003, EnergyPlus received an R&D 100 award.

-Arguably, the use case that contributes most directly to energy efficiency is integrated design.
-DOE tracks the use of EnergyPlus in integrated design via the American Institute of Architects (AIA) 2030 Commitment, a voluntary reporting program that in 2015 comprised over 150 architecture firms and almost 1 billion square feet in U.S. commercial new construction.
+EnergyPlus supports a range of building energy efficiency use cases.
+Arguably, the one that contributes most directly to energy efficiency is integrated design.
+BTO tracks the use of EnergyPlus in integrated design via the American Institute of Architects (AIA) 2030 Commitment, a voluntary reporting program that in 2015 comprised over 150 architecture firms and almost 1 billion square feet in U.S. commercial new construction.
 Analysis of 7,100 projects submitted from 2013 to 2015 shows that EnergyPlus use has grown to 10% of modeled projects—61% of projects use BEM—and that projects using EnergyPlus average 51% EUI reduction over CBECS 2003 baseline, relative to 44% for projects using all BEM tools and 29% for projects using no BEM tools.
 Using these figures, we project that integrated design using EnergyPlus has the potential to save 800 TBTU a year by 2030.

 EnergyPlus has had significant recent uptake by both end users and commercial vendors.
-The last several versions have averaged over 37,000 downloads per update.
-Recent years also saw the release of several new third-party tools and user interfaces, including offerings from Sefaira, Autodesk, and Trane.
+The last several versions have averaged over 43,000 downloads per update.
+Recent years have also seen the the release of several new third-party tools and user interfaces, including offerings from Sefaira, Autodesk, and Trane.
 A more complete listing of EnergyPlus based applications and services can be found at the new Building Energy Software Tools Directory.